YueLiPicasso/intro_ocaml/monadic_reify/test/README.md

 ```ocaml
 (ilogic, logic) Reifier.t Lazy.t
 ```
+Evaluation of `refiy` itself always terminates because of lazyness, and when being applied it penetrates any number of layers of nested `option`s becasue the looping power is released by the `Env.Lazy.bind` precisely on the value to be reified, instead of being released prematurely which is the case of the earlier unsuccessful version 2.
+This solution overcomes all the listed difficulties.

 ## Discussion

-The proposed solution:
+Regarding the proposed solution:

-- It does not loop at runtime for all non-cyclic values.
-For cyclic values it loops.
+- It does not loop at runtime for non-cyclic values.
+For cyclic values it loops (of course).
 - Created by simple modification of a naive monadic reifier.
 - It can be composed with other reifiers as usual when wrapped by `Stdlib.Lazy.force`.
 - Monad abstraction is respected, the implementation of `Env.t` remains abstract.
+- It is not specific to nested options.
+It may be automated by a generic programming framework.
 - [Not thread-safe](https://ocaml.org/releases/4.11/htmlman/libref/Lazy.html).

-## Related Work

 The reifier is also implemented using some [fix-point concept](https://github.com/Kakadu/OCanren/blob/dce7c390559e273cb25589b7b672291b28c742a3/src/core/Logic.ml#L106) at the cost of [breaking](https://github.com/Kakadu/OCanren/blob/dce7c390559e273cb25589b7b672291b28c742a3/src/core/Env.mli#L44) the monad abstraction.
+I guess that my colleague met the same problem of non-termination when experimenting with the naive monadic reifier on Peano numbers.
+As a first remedy he may defined the fix-point operator but soon realized that it does not help if the `Env.t` type remains abstract.
+Maybe he also have noticed that the advantage (in terms  of avoiding a predefined set of module functors) of monadic reification over the [old style](https://github.com/JetBrains-Research/OCanren/blob/8ce216180e2abe37b8a1f60cf6bf9187c63fc81c/src/core/Logic.ml#L139) is essentially not because of monad but because of the definition of `ilogic` types,  therefore he decided to pick out the `ilogic` type and compromise the monad abstraction, so that he could have staticly constructiveness in the form of `fun...-> ...`.